 PC Performance and Required Add-ons

 We hold all of our raiding membership to a standard of expectations.
 Keep in mind that you are not only entrusting your raiding experience with us, but that we are entrusting our experience with you.
 In doing so, we encourage all members to keep their PC performance maintained to eliminate lag and disconnects, and to keep their add-ons up to date.
-ONE raid-specific add-ons is required, and versions are checked at the start of each raid.
+Raid-specific add-ons are required.
+Versions are checked at the start of each raid.

 If you have concerns about running mods, or are not able to due to PC performance issues, don’t come to the raid.
 It seems harsh, but this is how strongly we feel about these mods and how serious we are about progression.
 All raiders able to follow this policy, keep a steady connection and reasonable FPS during encounters are considered when making rank adjustments.

 We expect our raiders to be open, dedicated, resourceful, flexible and trusting.